timoerlemans/ToDoDay/.github/copilot/instructions.md

 - Use CSS variables for theming
 - Implement responsive design
+- Use a mobile-first design approach
 - Use mixins for reusable styles
 - Maintain proper color contrast for accessibility
 - Use **Tailwind CSS** for utility-first styling
 - Use **SCSS** for custom components and theming
+- Use CSS variables where possible

 ## Testing